 In June 2008, the Committee determined that it would only award restricted stock pursuant to the 2005 Incentive Compensation Plan, since stock options historically had not been an effective strategy, as previously granted options were generally underwater, and stock options had the potential to result in the issuance of a far larger number of shares than by granting only restricted stock.
-In 2009, 2010, 2011, and again in 2012, the Committee initially, because of the unprecedented downturn in the economy and broadcast industry in 2009, and subsequently because of the uneven strength of the recovery, decided to not award any restricted stock or options.
-In March 2013, we engaged Towers Watson to again advise us with respect to possible grants of stock options and/or restricted stock under our 2005 Incentive Compensation Plan, and in November 2013, December 2014, November 2015, November 2016, December 2017, March 2018, November 2018, and December 2019, we awarded our named executive officers certain shares of restricted stock.
-No awards were granted in 2020.
-All such awards of restricted stock, however, shall vest if the named executive officer is an employee on the occurrence or deemed occurrence of a change-in-control.
+In March 2013, we engaged Towers Watson to again advise us with respect to possible grants of stock options and/or restricted stock under our 2005 Incentive Compensation Plan.
+We awarded our named executive officers shares of restricted stock in each of 2013-2019, and in 2021.
+No restricted stock or options were granted to our named executive officers in 2020 because of the uncertainty of the COVID-19 pandemic and the related impact to the economy.
+In recent years, the restricted stock has been granted with pro-rata vesting at the end of each of the ensuing three years from the date of grant.
+All such awards of restricted stock, however, shall vest if the named executive officer is an employee upon the occurrence or deemed occurrence of a change-incontrol.
+Under the terms of the 2005 Incentive Compensation Plan and the form of restricted stock grant agreement, each officer must retain 50% of the net award of restricted stock until such time as the officer is no longer an employee of the Company.

-Stock options have been granted with exercise prices equal to the closing price on the NASDAQ of a share of Class A Common Stock on the date of grant, with pro-rata vesting at the end of each of the following five years from the date of grant.
-Restricted stock has been granted with pro-rata vesting at the end of each of the following five years from the date of grant, and with pro-rata vesting at the end of each of the following three years from the date of grant.
 The CEO's awards of stock options and restricted stock relate to Class B Common Stock and the other executive officers awards of stock options and/or restricted stock relate to Class A Common Stock.
 Only Mr. Christian or an affiliate of Mr. Christian holds Class B Common Stock.
 An affiliate includes (i) any individual or entity who or that controls or is under common control with Mr. Christian, (ii) any corporation or organization in which Mr. Christian is an officer or partner or the beneficial owner of 10% of more of the voting securities (other than the Company or a majority-owned subsidiary of the Company), (iii) a trust or estate in which Mr. Christian has a substantial beneficial interest or as to which he serves as trustee or in a similar fiduciary capacity, or (iv) any relative or spouse of Mr. Christian, or any relative of such spouse, who has the same home as Mr. Christian or who is a director or officer of the Company or any of its subsidiaries.
 An executive officer generally forfeits any unvested stock option and restricted stock award upon ceasing employment.